Magnolia Midwifery LLC | Homebirth and Wellness Care with CNM in your Connecticut home

 • proficiency with nursing skills

-I am committed to further improving care for homebirth families by promoting the extension of our cultural awareness practices to those who choose home birth and midwifery care.
+I am committed to further improving care for homebirth families by promoting the expansion of our cultural awareness practices to include those who choose home birth and midwifery care.
 Homebirth safety is improved by healthcare providers (nurses, physicians, midwives) respecting homebirth as part of social culture.
 We are ethically bound to extend our cultural awareness practices to homebirthing families and the midwives who support them when we encounter them in our offices, clinics, and in the hospital.
-The U.S. healthcare systems may be stregthened by: open collaboration, consultation, and referral with the medical community including ob/gyn care, paramedics, and EMTs; easy access to emergency services when needed; ensuring access to the Midwives Model of Care as a standard for best practice at home, hospital, and birth centers; and easy access for those with low-risk pregnancies (most birthing people) to homebirth and midwifery-owned freestanding birth centers.
+The U.S. healthcare systems may be stregthened by: open collaboration, consultation, and referral with the medical community including Radiology, MFM, ob/gyn, paramedics, and EMTs; easy access to emergency services when needed; ensuring access to the Midwives Model of Care as a standard for best practice at home, hospital, and birth centers; and easy access for those with low-risk pregnancies (most birthing people) to homebirth and midwifery-owned freestanding birth centers.

 Home birth